In her quiet country home in Wilmington, Stephanie Kirkpatrick’s goal is just to keep out of trouble.

 But in 2015, Kirkpatrick relapsed.
 She was supposed to be imprisoned for 18 months.

-Last October, the state gave Ruddick a grant of $199,092 for his and other programs in Clinton County to help low-level offenders integrate back into the community.
+Last October, the state gave Rudduck a grant of $199,092 for his and other programs in Clinton County to help low-level offenders integrate back into the community.
 Clinton is one of eight counties currently participating in the Targeted Community Alternative to Prison pilot program.

-Ruddick's program tackles rehabilitation and reintegration from a number of angles.
+Rudduck's program tackles rehabilitation and reintegration from a number of angles.

-“I’ve hired a medical doctor who now gives us medical advice on how to best develop treatment programs for the folks who come before me in this category," Ruddick says.
+“I’ve hired a medical doctor who now gives us medical advice on how to best develop treatment programs for the folks who come before me in this category," Rudduck says.
 "We’ve hired an additional supervision officer.
 We’ve now implemented a software drug-testing program.”

 Other participating counties have taken similar steps, hiring staffers to monitor offenders and offer counseling.
 They also use funding to purchase software that keeps track of drug usage - the ultimate goal being to find the best methods of treatment for each user.